GovTechSG/seed-documentation/prerequisites-for-onboarding-vendors-to-seed.md

 Note:

-- This account is your Government ID for accessing its digital services and will be created for you by the agency or ministry that engaged you.
+- TechPass account allows you to access Govtech's digital services and is created for you by the engaging agency or ministry.

-- Username for your TechPass account will look like *your_name*@techpass.gov.sg.
+- Example of TechPass username format is *your_name@techpass.gov.sg*.

 2. [Configure your macOS for a clean onboarding](seed-pre-onboarding-clean-up-instructions-for-macos) or [Configure your Windows for a clean onboarding](seed-pre-onboarding-clean-up-instructions-for-windows)